angelbujalance/Alzhemier-Classification/README.md

 * ROC Curve, Confussion matrix

 ## Project Description
-Using the volume data from 84 brain areas, I trained a SVM model to classify adults wether they had or they have not Alzheimer disease.
+Using the volume data from 84 brain areas, I trained a SVM model to classify adults whether they had or they had not Alzheimer disease.
 To reduce the number of variables, I used PCA and I ended with 14 main components.
 From this data, I trained a model that maximized sensitivity and I ended with a model with 90% sensitivity.

 ## Contributors